Manning leaks caused diplomatic 'horror and disbelief' - testimony

 DUESSELDORF, Germany German police said they had detained a man who attacked five people at Duesseldorf central train station with an axe on Thursday.

-FORT MEADE, Maryland U.S. diplomats reacted with "horror and disbelief" when WikiLeaks began publishing classified information in 2010, a U.S. State Department official testified on Thursday at the court-martial sentencing hearing for Bradley Manning, the soldier convicted of the leaks.
+FORT MEADE, Maryland U.S. diplomats reacted with "horror and disbelief" when the anti-secrecy website WikiLeaks began publishing classified information in 2010, a U.S. State Department official testified on Thursday at the court-martial sentencing hearing for the soldier convicted of the leaks.

-To try to establish the extent of damage caused by the anti-secrecy website's exposure of hundreds of thousands of classified diplomatic and military documents and video, prosecutor Captain Angel Overgaard asked the official, Elizabeth Dibble, to describe the reaction.
+Captain Angel Overgaard, a prosecutor whose questioning was apparently aimed at establishing how much damage the leaks caused, asked the official, Elizabeth Dibble, to describe the reaction to the exposure of hundreds of thousands of classified diplomatic and military documents and video.

-A military judge began hearing arguments on Wednesday in the sentencing phase of the trial in Fort Meade, Maryland, over the biggest leak of classified information in U.S. history.
-The convictions carry a maximum possible sentence of 136 for the former military intelligence analyst.
+A military judge began hearing arguments on Wednesday in the sentencing phase of the trial in Fort Meade, Maryland over the biggest leak of classified information in U.S. history.
+The former military intelligence analyst's convictions carry a maximum possible sentence of 136 years.

+Prosecutors have said Manning hurt national security and damaged relationships with intelligence sources overseas.

-Manning's lawyers, who had portrayed him as naive but well intentioned, were expected to ask Judge Colonel Denise Lind for leniency.
-They argued that the soldier's aim had been to provoke a broader debate on U.S. military policy, not to harm anyone.
+Manning's lawyers were expected to ask Judge Colonel Denise Lind for leniency in her sentence after portraying Manning as naive but well intentioned.
+They argued that the soldier wanted to provoke a broader debate on U.S. military policy, but not to harm anyone.

-Prosecutors had said Manning hurt national security and damaged relationships with intelligence sources overseas.
-To solidify their case, on Thursday afternoon Overgaard called State Department Deputy Assistant Secretary John Feeley, asking whether he saw "any impact" in Latin America from the leaked documents.

-"I did," Feeley answered.
-The judge immediately ordered the court into a closed session, a common practice in military courts when there is a need to discuss classified information.

-On Thursday, Manning's lawyer, Major Thomas Hurley, asked Dibble whether she always agreed with the government's decision to classify certain documents.
+On Thursday, Manning's lawyer, Major Thomas Hurley, asked Dibble whether she always agreed that some of the government documents she reviewed should be classified.

 Dibble said she did not know of any problems with the U.S. government's system for classifying secret documents.

-Dibble responded: "I would say it makes a good sound bite, but I don't agree with it."
+Dibble replied, "I would say it makes a good sound bite, but I don't agree with it."

 She also testified that one of the foundations of diplomacy was establishing credibility, a time-consuming process that involves getting to know people and listening to their views.